 The current fixed density will be displayed and can be changed by toggling the arrow keys.
+Pressing the "Enter" key confirms the entry.

-The density unit can be defined for all settings and displays as described in Section 7.2.6.2, "Density unit" on page 78.
+The density unit can be defined for all settings and displays as described in Section 7.2.6.2, "Density unit".